Cyberkid02/Security-Hub/Security-Books/Burp-Suite-cookbook/h0tak88r-notes/README.md

 3. Make sure the No proxy for the textbox is blank, as shown in the following screenshot, and then click OK:
 4. Or Use `Foxyproxy` extension

-# CH2:Getting to Know the Burp Suite of Tools

-In this chapter, we will cover the following recipes:
-Setting the Target Site Map

-- Understanding Message Editor
-- Repeating with Repeater
-- Decoding with Decoder
-- Intruding with Intruder

-# CH3:Configuring, Spidering, Scanning, and Reporting

-In this chapter, we will cover the following recipes:
-Establishing trust over HTTPS

-- Setting project options
-- Setting user options
-- Spidering with Spider
-- Scanning with Scanner
-- Reporting issues